szabgab/perlmaven.com/sites/en/pages/quoted-interpolated-and-escaped-strings-in-perl.md

 Understanding how strings work is important in every programming language, but in Perl they are part of the essence of the language.
-Especially if you consider that one of the acronyms of Perl is <b>Practical Extraction and Reporting Language</b> and for that you need to use lots of strings.
+Especially if you consider that one of the acronyms of Perl is **Practical Extraction and Reporting Language** and for that you need to use lots of strings.

 Strings can be placed either between single quotes `'` or double quotes `"` and they have slightly different behavior.